NikolaiRadke/Noko/README.md

 The DIY-**NOKO Monster**, lovely and naughty, ready to build on your own.
 And everyone is invited to **contribute**.
 NOKO is for everyone.
 What's new?
 See the [newsblog](https://github.com/NikolaiRadke/NOKO/tree/master/NEWS.md).

-**15.01.2018** - The next version of the new pcb is orderd!
-Stay tuned!
+**22.01.2018** - The new PCB arrived.
+With 8x10 cm it's quite small.
+Now, me and the other supporters are going to test the PCB.
+Whenn everything is working well, another pcb related Wiki will be made and every NOKO fan will get the opportunity to order his board.
+Stay tuned.
+Again ;-)

 ![NOKO Orange](http://www.nikolairadke.de/NOKO/noko_echt.png)

 NOKO is a multifunctional monster with an ATmega328  microcontroller on an **Arduino Nano**, display, clock, radio, mp3 player, four buttons as user interface, battery, voice set and  tons of gimmicks, packed in a cuddly monster suit - sturdy,